pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 The next step is to run ``osm2pgrouting`` converter, which is a command line tool, so you need to open a terminal window.

 We take the default ``mapconfig.xml`` configuration file and the ``pgrouting-workshop`` database we created before.
 Furthermore we take ``~/Desktop/pgrouting-workshop/data/sampledata.osm`` as raw data.
-This file contains only OSM data from Nottingham to speed up data processing time.
+This file contains only OSM data for a small area to speed up data processing time.

 The workshop data is available as compressed file, which needs to be extracted first either using file manager or with this command: